DrParulShah/Melanoma_Detection_Using_CNN/README.md

 ## Environment and Tools Used
 1. Jupyter Notebook with Google Colab
-2. Numpy
+2. Tensorflow & Keras
-3. Pandas
+3. Numpy
-4. Scikit-image
+4. Pandas
-5. Matplotlib
+5. Scikit-image
-6. Scikit-learn
+6. Matplotlib
-7. Keras
+7. Scikit-learn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-- Thanks to Upgrad Instructors and Live PI Sessions
+- Thanks to all thhe Upgrad Instructors and all the PI Sessions
-- Gratitude to Kaggle data sets and Google Colab platform
+- Gratitude to Kaggle for the data sets and Google Colab GPU platform
-- Gratitude to Github
+- Gratitude to Github platform

 ## Contact